-Potter County: Potter County issued a Letter to the Governor requesting a declaration of a state of emergency on February 27.
+Potter County: Potter County issued a disaster declaration and submitted a Letter to the Governor on February 27.
 The city of Amarillo issued a disaster declaration on February 27.

-Randall County: Randall County issued a disaster declaration on February 27.
+Randall County: Randall County issued a disaster declaration and submitted a Letter to the Governor on February 27.